Dino-Panel/docs/docs/diskcraft/getting-started/README.md

 scroll down to `api_default: "null"` and replace null with your subdomain with `/api` at the end (https://billing.yourdomain.com/api)

+Open `src/views/admin/log.vue` and navigate to line 141 and change `https://panel.yourdomain.com` to whatever your Pterodactyl panel link is

 That's all for Web!
 (Unless you plan on making some console modifications of your own)

 ## Settings up MYSQL